kennyworkman/alignment-app/README.md

 Please [contribute](#contributing)!

-See the [open issues]( https://github.com/kennyworkman/alignment_app/issues)for a list of proposed features (and known issues).
+See the [open issues]( https://github.com/kennyworkman/alignment_app/issues) for a list of proposed features (and known issues).